salopensource/sal/docs/Installation.md

 ##Server installation/upgrade

-The recommended (and easiest) way of getting running on your own hardware is using [Docker](https://github.com/salsoftware/sal/blob/master/docs/Docker.md).
+The recommended (and easiest) way of getting running on your own hardware is using [Docker](https://github.com/salopensource/sal/blob/master/docs/Docker.md).
+In future versions of Sal, this will be the only supported method of deploying in your own data centre, so it is highly recommended you get to grips with it.

-If you aren't comfortable with Linux, it's recommended that your [first installation is on Heroku](https://github.com/salsoftware/sal/blob/master/docs/Deploying_on_Heroku.md) which will handle the server configuration for you.
+If you aren't comfortable with Linux, it's recommended that your [first installation is on Heroku](https://github.com/salopensource/sal/blob/master/docs/Deploying_on_Heroku.md) which will handle the server configuration for you.

-If you plan on installing on your own hardware, see [Installation on Ubuntu 12](https://github.com/salsoftware/sal/blob/master/docs/Installation_on_Ubuntu_12.md) (or [CentOS](https://github.com/salsoftware/sal/blob/master/docs/Installation_on_CentOS6.md) or [Ubuntu 14](https://github.com/salsoftware/sal/blob/master/docs/Installation_on_Ubuntu_14.md)) for server installation docs.
+If you plan on installing on your own hardware, see [Installation on Ubuntu 12](https://github.com/salopensource/sal/blob/master/docs/Installation_on_Ubuntu_12.md) (or [CentOS](https://github.com/salopensource/sal/blob/master/docs/Installation_on_CentOS6.md) or [Ubuntu 14](https://github.com/salopensource/sal/blob/master/docs/Installation_on_Ubuntu_14.md)) for server installation docs.
 If you are installing on a different operating system, please ensure you have Python 2.7 installed.

-See [Upgrading on Ubuntu 12](https://github.com/salsoftware/sal/blob/master/docs/Upgrading_on_Ubuntu_12.md) for upgrade docs.
+See [Upgrading on Ubuntu 12](https://github.com/salopensource/sal/blob/master/docs/Upgrading_on_Ubuntu_12.md) for upgrade docs.

-If you are running a manual installation and would like to migrate to Docker, please see the [migration document](https://github.com/salsoftware/sal/blob/master/docs/DockerMigration.md) written by Nick McSpadden.
+If you are running a manual installation and would like to migrate to Docker, please see the [migration document](https://github.com/salopensource/sal/blob/master/docs/DockerMigration.md) written by Nick McSpadden.

 ## Getting started